 Volcano hikes

-As Antigua is your starting point for one of the most exciting volcano trips, make sure you include one of these hikes in your Guatemala 3 week itinerary.
+As Antigua is your starting point for one of the most exciting volcano trips such as the Pacaya and the Acatenango volcano.
+Make sure you include one of these hikes in your Guatemala 3 week itinerary.
 Therefore, I would recommend to schedule at least three days in Antigua.
-One or two days to explore the center, and one or two days to go on a volcano hike, depending on your interest of hiking.
+One or two days, to explore the center, and one or two days, to go on a volcano hike, depending on your interest of hiking.

 Want to know more about the Acatenango volcano hike, how to prepare and what to bring?
 Read everything you want to know about hiking the Acatenango volcano in the next article.